AxonIQ/reference-guide/release-notes/rn-extensions/rn-kafka/rn-kafka-major-releases.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon Kafka Extension.

+## Release 4.5

+Release 4.5 marks the point where the Kafka Extension moved away from the release candidate state.
+We marked this effort under issue [#167](https://github.com/AxonFramework/extension-kafka/pull/167), which upgraded this project to Axon Framework 4.5.

+Before the upgrade, we validated whether the last remaining outstanding issues required work on our end.
+None of them imposed changes on the extension side but instead warranted adjustments for the user.
+As such, the change list for this release is meager but does conclude the 'release candidate state.'

 ## Release 4.0

 Release 4.0 has seen several release candidates: